How to Install Git on Fedora Linux

 After installation, you must set up standard settings such as names and e-mails, mainly around git commit messages.
 This is pretty straightforward, as the tutorial will explain below.

-The first step is to provide your name that will be set Globally.
+The first step is to provide your name, which will be set globally.

 git config --global user.name "YOUR NAME"